Rutgers School of Health Professions

-- PA Shadowing: PA shadowing is required.
+- PA Shadowing: : PA shadowing is required.
 It is important that applicants spend time with PAs to ensure a sufficient understanding of the PA role in the delivery of healthcare.
 Therefore, applicants to the PA Program must be able to demonstrate familiarity with the PA profession through direct experience.
-This can be accomplished by either shadowing PAs in practice or working alongside PAs.
+This can be accomplished by either shadowing PAs in practice or working alongside PAs

 - Volunteerism: Service to the community is one of the program’s core values.
 The program seeks students who demonstrate an ongoing commitment to their community by volunteering.
 The most competitive applicants have consistently volunteered, not only to gain healthcare experience, but because they are passionate about a particular cause, organization, or underserved population.

 Please note, the deadline for applications is June 1.
 Three letters of recommendation are required; it is recommended that one LOR come from a PA.

 For more information: shp.rutgers.edu/physician-assistant/master-of-science-physician-assistant-program/